bmyers4495/Bible-Studies/Articles/Deity Of Christ.md

 ## Meaning of Deity

 Though out history, there have been many supposed deities.
 With the history man has of deification, it is quite difficult to nail down a precise definition that encompasses every supposed deity.
-The Bible, however, is clear regarding who and what God is.

-While the Greeks and those be
+Deities have ranged from beings that are just slightly more than super-human to the omniscient, omnipotent, omnipresent God of the Bible.

+Yahweh is distinct from all

 ## Deification of the Messiah